KaiBueK/everyday-mixed-reality-manifest/README.md

   I don’t care whether I’m mentioned as the originator.
   I care that such systems become **real** while I can still use them.

-One possible next step:

-- An English version of this manifesto.
-- Publishing it on GitHub as a public document.
-- Extended with:
-  - technical sketches,
-  - possible prototype architectures,
-  - interfaces based on open standards.

 ---